rsiebenm/jsm2Dpol/README.md

 # JSM2DPOL

-Computes dust cross-sections, extinction, and polarised emission based on the three-component model by
+Computes extinction, emission and polarisation of the three-component dust model by
 [Siebenmorgen R. (2023, A&A, 670A, 115)](https://arxiv.org/abs/2211.10146).
 Relative masses are derived from dust abundances and size distributions.
-The subroutine `sigtDark_EbvAvPol` computes the cross-sections ($cm^2/g$ ISM dust) and the relative mass of submicron-sized grains.
+The subroutine `sigtDark_EbvAvPol` computes the cross-sections ($cm^2/g$ ISM dust) and the relative mass of submicron-sized grains, also called "dark dust".

 ---